Connect with others who understand.

 Powered By

-According to cancer researchers, approximately 60 percent of all people diagnosed with lung cancer experience weight loss.
+According to cancer researchers, approximately 60 percent of all people diagnosed with lung cancer report losing weight.
 As one MyLungCancerTeam member wrote, “I can’t seem to gain weight.
 I lost a good bit of weight before I was diagnosed, plus the treatments didn’t help.”

 What Causes Weight Loss in Lung Cancer?

-Understanding the origin of weight loss for people with lung cancer can be difficult.
-There is no one cause in this case — multiple factors can play a role in your weight loss.
-That complexity causes health care teams to take a multivariate approach by examining the side effects of your treatment, the current symptoms of your lung cancer, and the role they play in weight management.
+Multiple factors can play a role in your weight change.
+Your health care team will consider the side effects of your treatment, the current symptoms of your lung cancer, and the role they play in weight management.

-People with lung cancer also experience more tumor-mediated resting energy expenditure.
-Essentially, people with lung cancer expend more energy at rest as their bodies try to regulate their condition.
-With the added strain on the body from lung cancer and its treatments, the energy balance shifts negative, and thus weight is lost.
+People with lung cancer burn more energy at rest as their bodies try to regulate their condition.
+With the added strain on the body from lung cancer and its treatments, the energy balance shifts negative, and weight is lost.
 Another factor is cancer’s use of glucose for its own needs, which takes away calories from the rest of the body.

 Weight Loss From Other Cancer Symptoms

-Weight loss can occur at any time throughout your diagnosis.
+Weight loss can occur at any time throughout your experience with lung cancer.
 In 40 percent of all initial cancer diagnoses, a person has already shown signs of weight loss.
 This finding has led some oncology experts to consider weight loss when analyzing the prognosis (course) of a person’s lung cancer.
-However, like the other general symptoms, weight loss usually does not start until the lung cancer has begun to reach an advanced stage (i.e., a metastatic form of cancer).
+However, weight loss usually doesn’t start until the lung cancer has begun to reach an advanced stage (i.e., a metastatic form of cancer).

 Loss of Appetite

-Loss of appetite (clinically referred to as anorexia) is considered one of the main factors contributing to malnutrition in a lung cancer diagnosis.
+Loss of appetite, which is clinically known as anorexia, is one of the main factors contributing to malnutrition in a lung cancer diagnosis.
 As one MyLungCancerTeam member wrote, “I have gone from 220 pounds to 161.
 No appetite.
 Food doesn’t appeal to me.”

 This lack of an urge to eat is harder to overcome when people with lung cancer experience eating complications, like difficulty with chewing and swallowing.
 It’s common for people with lung cancer to fall into a negative feedback loop — they develop fatigue and weakness due to not eating enough, and this exhaustion makes it more difficult to eat.

 Pain can also cause a loss of appetite in people with lung cancer.
-It is difficult for some people to enjoy a meal when they are in constant pain, which may account for unexplained weight loss.
+It’s difficult for some people to enjoy a meal when they are in constant pain, which may account for unexplained weight loss.

 Cachexia

-If body weight isn’t managed properly throughout a diagnosis, a person with lung cancer may experience a condition known as cancer cachexia.
+If body weight isn’t managed properly, a person with lung cancer may experience a condition known as cancer cachexia.
 Cancer can produce substances that suppress hunger.
 This can occur in advanced stages of lung cancer, causing a person’s body to lose the ability to ingest and use nutrients in food.
 Although much is yet to be learned about cachexia, researchers have observed that long-term anorexia may be a factor in the development of a dual-part syndrome called cancer-related anorexia/cachexia syndrome.

 Hypercalcemia